Shari Meghreblian, PhD

 Shari Meghreblian joined TDEC as Deputy Commissioner on May 2, 2011 to oversee the department’s environmental regulatory programs for the protection of Tennessee’s air, land and water.
-Meghreblian is TDEC’s representative on Governor Haslam’s Top to Bottom Review Committee and the Department of Economic and Community Development’s Fast Track Infrastructure Development Program.
-She is a primary sponsor of TDEC’s LEAN process improvement initiative and the governor’s Customer Focused Government initiative.
+During her first year as Deputy Commissioner, Meghreblian was selected as TDEC’s representative on Governor Haslam’s Top to Bottom Review Committee and also served as TDEC’s liaison for the Department of Economic and Community Development’s Fast Track Infrastructure Development Program.
+She was a primary sponsor of TDEC’s LEAN process improvement initiative and the governor’s Customer Focused Government initiative.

 A Kentucky native with roots in family farming, Meghreblian has been active in environmental and business advocacy across Tennessee for more than two decades, holding membership in numerous organizations such the Tennessee Chamber of Commerce and Industry; Air and Waste Management Association; Tennessee Environmental Council; The Nature Conservancy; and the Harpeth River Watershed Association.
 Shari holds a Ph.D. in Environmental Management and a master’s degree in Engineering from Vanderbilt University, and a bachelor of science in Marketing/Economics from Western Kentucky University.